NEMSLinux/nems-docs/docs/gettingstarted/notification_definitions.rst

 * **r** Notify if recovered from a previously bad state,
 * **f** Notify if the service is flapping (up/down/up/down),
 * **n** Never notify.

-Failure to correctly set notification settings will result in no notifications being generated.